 Which never stopped a liberal (small 'l' intentional) from assuming an expertise in a subject they have no clue on, anyway.

 Anyhow, a consequence of these hunting bans goes something like this:

 You can't kill the predators -- black bears and cats, and to a lesser extent coyote (who have also been showing up in these parts).
 The predators, once the hunted, rebound in numbers, putting pressure on the other non-hunted herd animals.

-Because you could kill the predators, the herd animals spent less time dodging death, and more time screwing.
+Because you once could kill the predators (now, you can do so only by special permission of the State), the herd animals spent less time dodging death, and more time screwing.
 Now that the predators are back, the herds have to find new territory as a matter of safety; also, the larger herds tend to eat out their "native" habitat rather quickly, and the herds must move on to find new forage.

 "Protecting" areas of wilderness by forestalling development or slapping the label of "preserve" upon them, means these herd animals are breeding at ever higher-rates, and they have plenty of room to do so, and plenty to eat.
 Additionally, circumstances that would have killed some of these herd animals off through disease -- like tick and mosquito control programs that aim to prevent the spread of certain diseases (think: Lyme's Disease, Zika) that typically infect liberals (small 'l' intentional) who move "closer to Nature", apparently in order to have the government spend enormous sums to keep Nature at bay -- exacerbates the problem.